GuildCrafts/web-development-js/_goals/252-Init_6-OOP_Practice_with_Bike_Shop.md

 With your team, complete the specs in [Stage 5](#stage-5) to challenge and practice everything that you've learned so far.

 Take your object-oriented skills into a new domain to put them to the test.
-Instead of working against a set of clearly defined specs, you'll have to come up with your own **object model** for a new system: a music player.
+Instead of working against a set of clearly defined specs, you'll have to come up with your own **object model** for a system of your choice.

 A big part of object-oriented programming is taking the specs for a product and figuring out what kinds of **objects** will be needed to implement the desired behavior.
 Among other things, you'll need to design the classes, their instance methods and properties, and the relationships between objects.